srsKanth/astroAssignment/README.md

-# This is maven based java project build to automate the given tests using Selenium and TestNg
+# This is maven based java project to automate Webbasd applicaiton using Selenium and TestNg

 #Project Structure
       1. Framework specific reusable methods are kept in src/main/java